bethgelab/bwki-weekly-tasks/README.md

     "studenttask": true
   }]

-11. Push your changes to your feature branch
+11. Push your changes to GitHub

 12. Set up a PR and set one of the SEs as a reviewer, they will review and deploy the changes.